Wojciech-Baranowski/GeanyConfig/README.md

-An automatic script to configure environment for programming contests, featuring geany and git setup.
+An automatic script containing environment configration for education of competitive programming, featuring geany, g++ and git setup.

 To run execute `./env_install.sh` as root.